KhazanahAmericasInc/ConvictionEngine/README.md

 ```
 $migrate --network rinkebyInfura
 ```

+Note: other available networks are: ethereumInfura (mainnet); ropstenInfura; kovanInfura

 ### Part 2: Front-end
 Please navigate to "/client" on Github for more info (please see the /client/README.md) located at the bottom of the page [here](https://github.com/KhazanahAmericasInc/ConvictionEngine/tree/master/client).